intenovation/mailcache/src/main/java/com/intenovation/mailcache/README.md

     true // Use SSL
 );

-// This will create a user-specific cache at /path/to/cache/user1@example.com/

-// Work with folders and messages as usual
-Folder inbox = userStore.getFolder("INBOX");
-inbox.open(Folder.READ_ONLY);
-// ...

 // Open a store for another user
-CachedStore otherUserStore = MailCache.openMultiUserStore(
+// This will create a cache at /path/to/cache/user2@example.com/ CachedStore otherUserStore = MailCache.openStore(
     baseCacheDir,
     CacheMode.ACCELERATED,
     "imap.example.com",